What is oshizushi?

 - Line the bottom of the oshibako with a layer of imitation crab.

-- Then, if you like, add layers of avocado, cucumber and nori.
+- Then, if you like, add layers of avocado and/or cucumber.
 (Make sure to leave room for the rice.)

 - Wet your fingers with rice vinegar.
 Cover the ingredients with an even layer of rice…all the way into the corners.
 Keep the rice below the rim of the box.